 "'Underrated' iolite on a slow rise" National Jeweler, August 25, 2015

 "Written In Stone: Remembering Master Faceter Art Grant" In Color, Winter 2016

-Welcome back to our website.
-Even though updates on this home page may be long in coming, our inventory is updated daily, and hundreds of new stones have been added this year (and many more waiting to be photographed!).
-We are all traveling throughout the year, and we have picked up lots of new rough to cut for you.
+Take a peek here for a little behind the scenes preview of what happens at this time of year in our offices in preparation for Tucson.
 We hope that you will check our new items page often.
 If you don't see a size or shape you want in the inventory pages, just drop us an email, and we may have something just for you in the vaults.